 When you go through a divorce with children, there is a lot to think about.
 I mean, a LOT.
-For this reason, you will be forgiven for not considering the finer logistics of children living between two homes.
-More specifically, what will they use to take their belongings from one house to another at handover time?
+For this reason, you are forgiven for not considering the finer logistics … such as what will they use to take their belongings from one house to another at handover time?

-I am writing about this because the very first time my girls went to their Dad’s, I grabbed the nearer container I could find, which happened to be a plastic washing basket.
-For nearly seven years, we have been ferrying their school uniforms, cuddly toys, and more recently make-up and the obligatory Doc Martin’s from house-to-house in the same washing basket.
-I lie … as they got older the amount of paraphernalia increased, and they now have a washing basket each.
+I am writing about this because the very first time my girls went to their dad’s, I grabbed the nearest container I could find, which happened to be a plastic washing basket.
+And, for nearly seven years, we have been ferrying their school uniforms, cuddly toys, and more recently make-up and the obligatory Doc Martin’s from house-to-house in the same washing basket.

 At change-over time they remind me of little refugees carrying their baskets of their most treasured belongings out the door and into the car.
 And every time I think, ‘we really should get them something better to use’.